nittin-cz/xperience-by-kentico-aira-unified/docs/Upgrades.md

 ### Manual Migration Options

 1. **Export/Import Data**
-   - Export relevant data from backup tables
+   - Export relevant data from backup tables.
-   - Transform the data to match the new schema
+   - Transform the data to match the new schema.
-   - Import into the new tables
+   - Import into the new tables.

 2. **Start Fresh**
-   - If the data is not critical, you can start with a fresh installation
+   - If the data is not critical, you can start with a fresh installation.
-   - Users will need to reconfigure their settings
+   - Users will need to reconfigure their settings.

 ## Uninstall